Meditation for Beginners and Everyone Else

-Notice times in your day when you zone out.
+Notice when you zone out.
 This feels like daydreaming.
 You can experience it each time you have a few moments to yourself or even taking a leisurely drive, sitting at a coffee shop, et. cetera.

 When you meditate is completely up to you.
 I have done it in my parked car in the middle of my workday when I will not be interrupted.
-I have done it in the morning, in the midday, and at night.
+I have done it in the morning and at night.
 You will definitely notice what time of day is best for you.
 And even then, it can change as your needs change.

 The single best way to begin meditating...is to begin.
 Some benefits will become immediately apparent while others are a "net benefit", meaning you feel them over time rather by each meditation session.